noahplaczek/Hubb_App/README.md

 ## Features
 - Log In with university email
-- Create a group with a topic and brief description
+- Create a group around a specific topic or question
-- Group description becomes first message in chat
-- Favorites tab to store all chats the user is engaged in
+- Joined tab to store all chats the user is engaged in
 - Explore tab to find university-wide chats
-- Profile tab to update profile picture
 - Search bar to find chats based on keywords

-## Database Format
-Based on the following link, but modified for this project: https://medium.com/@shubham9032/structure-for-group-chat-using-firebase-583a84d794c2.